 - processed snacks

-People should try to eat whole, single ingredient foods to help reduce calorie and carb consumption.
+People should try to eat whole, minimally processed foods to help reduce calorie and simple carb consumption.

-Simply moving around more can help burn calories, and burning more calories can help a person to lose additional weight in a week.
+Simply moving around more can help burn calories, and burning more calories can help a person lose weight.

 - walking during lunch